hazelcast/hazelcast-client-protocol/README.md

 Then, depending on the selected `LANGUAGE`, a custom factory method will be called to create the object.

 For example, for the `java`, the following will be called `CustomTypeFactory.createCustomType1(paramName1, paramName2)`.
-You need to add this method to the `CustomTypeFactory` class in the Hazelcast side.
+You need to add the `CustomType1 createCustomType1(boolean paramName1, String paramName2)` method to the `CustomTypeFactory` class in the Hazelcast side.

+For the parameters of the custom type definition, an extra step is required for the `enum` types.
+`enum`s are represented as integers in the protocol level.
+So, you need to specify how to convert `enum` type to integer by adding an encoder method to the `FixedSizeTypesCodec` for the enum type.
+Also, you need to set `returnWithFactory` to `true` and add a factory method as described above.
+In the factory method, you will receive an integer for the `enum` and expected to convert it to your `enum` type and construct the object with it.